ondratra/chromeExtAccessControl/README.md

 Extension for chrome-like browser that enables manipulations with HTTP Access Control.
 Can be used to send requests outside currently visited web page's domain.
+It's written in ECMA6 except GUI that is written in vanilla js.

 # Install
 ```